akazukin5151/metroani/settings/README.md

 ## gif.json

-The Seibu-Shinjuku line from Saginomiya to Seibu-Shinjuku, with a 1-second freeze duration and one train state (next).
+A section of the Seibu-Shinjuku line between Saginomiya to Seibu-Shinjuku, with a 1-second freeze duration and one train state (next).
 Best for learning/experimenting/tinkering with.
 Used to generate the header gif in the README.
 Uses the Metro theme.

 ## full.json

-The Seibu-Shinjuku line from Saginomiya to Seibu-Shinjuku, with a 2-second freeze duration and three train states (next, arriving, currently).
+A section of the Seibu-Shinjuku line between Saginomiya to Seibu-Shinjuku, with a 2-second freeze duration and three train states (next, arriving, currently).
 Takes a long time to render the full video.
 Uses the Metro theme.

 ## joban.json